fluencelabs/gitbook-docs/js-sdk/3_in_depth.md

 });
 ```

 connects the first node of the Kranodar network.
 You can find the officially maintained list networks in the `@fluencelabs/fluence-network-environment` package.
-The full list of supported options is described in the [API reference](js-sdk/6_reference.md)
+The full list of supported options is described in the [API reference](js-sdk/6_reference/modules.md)

-The reverse to

 Most of the time a single peer is enough for the whole application.
 For these use cases`FluncePeer` class contains the default instance which can be accessed with the corresponding property: